 “What about your pension?” said Wilkes.

 “I doubt I’ll live that long,” said Rowcroft downing his drink in one and placing his glass in front of me for a refill.
 “At least, I hope not.
-My liver is shot to pieces so there is no point in trying to repair it.
+My liver is shot to pieces, so there is no point in trying to repair it.
 I’ll continue living as I do until the grim reaper knocks on my door and when he does, I’ll welcome him with open arms.”

 “What an extremely selfish and irresponsible attitude,” said Wilkes.
 “Leaving the tax avoidance issue aside, do you not consider the pain your early demise may cause your dear wife or other family members?”

-Rowcroft stared at Wilkes and then smiled.
+Rowcroft stared at Wilkes and smiled.

 “David, may I ask you a question?” he said.

-“Eh, of course.”
+“Eh..., of course.”

 “What gets you up in the morning?”